DEANS AND STAFF

 For current graduate students or faculty, contact me for information about application status, commencement ceremonies, master’s degree application e-sign forms, and overrides for Continuous Enrollment (GRAD 699) or thesis credits (690).

-Contact me any time to discuss graduate program marketing and recruitment initiatives.
+Contact me any time to discuss graduate marketing and communications.
 I'm eager to hear about noteworthy graduate student and graduate faculty research, scholarship, creative projects, and mentorship experiences that I can feature on social media and elsewhere!

 I'm working remotely and am available via email or for a Teams or Zoom chat by appointment.